A guide to pre-delivery inspection (PDI) checks

 The aim of a PDI assessment is to find any issues with the vehicle that may have been missed at the factory, during its time sitting on the forecourt, or any damage sustained when transporting the car.

-If a more serious issue is found, then the vehicle will be sent to a trusted local garage for a repair.
+If a more serious issue is found, then the vehicle will be returned to the dealer's service team (or a trusted local garage) for repairs.

 However, if it passes, you will be presented a certificate that guarantees all checks have been carried out and it is in perfect working order.